pixeline/custom-mvc-demo/README.md

-## to-do
+## To-do

 - Make the page `<title>` tag content dynamic, optimized for SEO.
 - Convert the router to OOP.
-For instance, you could have a `Page` object and one method per page, so you could write :
+For instance, you could have a `Page` object and one method per page, so you could write...

 ```php
 Page->login();